Glacier Point: Geology

+Native Americans reportedly used Glacier Point's overhanging rock as a lookout, calling it "Patill-ima," though its meaning is unknown.

+History

+In the late 1800s, the first formal trail to Glacier Point was constructed.
+This steep, rugged path became known as the Four Mile Trail, which was completed in 1872, allowing visitors to hike to the summit for sweeping views of Yosemite Valley.

+In 1882, the Yosemite Stage and Turnpike Company was granted permission to build a stage road to the summit, offering a less strenuous, though longer, route for horse-drawn vehicles.

+By the early 1900s, the road was improved for automobiles, allowing easier access for visitors with a direct, drivable route to the point.
+The federal government took control of the road in 1917, the same year the Glacier Point Hotel opened.

 Access

 Glacier Point can be reached from the Valley via Glacier Point Road.
 During the summer, Glacier Point is often crowded with tourists.
 Tours by bus are also available and take about four hours.
 The road is usually open from June through October.
 In winter, Glacier Point Road closes due to snow, and access to Glacier Point from the Badger Pass Ski Area is only by ski or snowshoe.

 Glacier Point can also be reached via the Four Mile Trail, which ascends the 3200 ft in 4.6 mi.
 This moderate to strenuous trail can provide access to Glacier Point when the Glacier Point Road is closed.
 Note, however, that the trail can be extremely hazardous when covered with snow or ice, so it is usually closed by the Park Service from December through May.
 Another 8.2 mi trail runs from Glacier Point down to the Valley, via the Panorama Trail, past Nevada and Vernal Falls.

 Hikers may also access trailheads to the Panorama trail and the Pohono trail.

 In 2020, the National Park Service announced major road works on Glacier Point Road in 2022.
 Due to this work, Glacier Point Road will be closed for the entire season in 2022.
 Glacier Point will only be accessible by foot during this year.
 There will also be road works in 2023, but only delays are predicted for this work.